sameerkasi200x/pumba/README.md

 $ pumba netem delay -h

 NAME:
-   Pumba netem delay - delay egress traffic
+   pumba netem delay - delay egress traffic

 USAGE:
-   Pumba netem delay [command options] containers (name, list of names, RE2 regex)
+   pumba netem delay [command options] containers (name, list of names, RE2 regex)

 DESCRIPTION:
    delay egress traffic for specified containers; networks show variability so it is possible to add random variation; delay variation isn't purely random, so to emulate that there is a correlation